 When he is satisfied that he has come to the right conclusion, then Francis will write his report on the assessment.

-Once the report is written, Francis will e-mail (or post if you prefer) to you a draft copy within a week but sometimes a little longer in busy times, so that you can add anything you think has been missed, correct anything that is wrong, been misunderstood, or make any other comment or amendment that you would like.
+Once the report is written, Francis will e-mail to you a draft copy within two weeks, so that you can add anything you think has been missed, correct anything that is wrong, been misunderstood, or make any other comment or amendment that you would like.

 Just as a reminder, because it has not been commissioned by the NHS, it is not formally a diagnosis but a ‘professional conclusion’.
 Nevertheless it covers the ground of the NHS tests and a great deal more.

-Once the agreed report is finalised, a signed and bound copy will be posted to you.
+Once the agreed report is finalised (it does not have to wait for the Zoom meeting), a signed and bound copy will be posted to you.
 Once you have confirmed that you have received the signed and bound copy of the report we will e-mail you the invoice.